 Yahoo: 10% owned | ESPN: 5% owned

-Booker was brilliant in strong Raiders' performances against the Chargers and Broncos in Week 9 and Week 10, totaling 149 yards and three touchdowns on 24 carries while Josh Jacobs tallied 177 yards and three touchdowns on 35 carries.
+Booker was brilliant in strong Raiders' performances against the Chargers and Broncos in Weeks 9 and 10, totaling 149 yards and three touchdowns in 24 carries while Josh Jacobs tallied 177 yards and three touchdowns on 35 carries.

-With Jacobs suffering an ankle injury that could force him to miss time and a juicy matchup against the Jets up this week, Booker becomes an awesome option and a potential fantasy RB1 given a full workload in what should be a favorable fantasy day.
-Then again, Week 12 was anything but favorable for the Raiders -- but given their play this season, I'm willing to chalk that up as one of 2020 football's many anomalies.
+With Jacobs suffering an ankle injury that could force him to miss time and a juicy matchup against the New York Jets on the horizon in Week 13, Booker becomes an awesome option and a potential fantasy RB1 given a full workload in what should be a very favorable fantasy day.
+Then again, Week 12 was anything but favorable for the Raiders but, given their play this season, I'm willing to chalk that up as one of 2020 football's many anomalies.

 Monitor Jacobs' injury status and be willing to commit a solid chunk of your remaining FAAB to Booker if you need a running back and/or are on the cusp of the playoffs heading into Week 13 — he could save your season.